keithbabinec/Archivial/README.md

 * SQL Server is required to maintain the state database.
 You can use any edition, but here are links to the two recommended free versions:
     * **SQL Server Express Edition** is available for free from Microsoft at [this link](https://www.microsoft.com/en-us/sql-server/sql-server-editions-express).
     * **SQL Server Express with Advanced Services Edition** is also free under the [Visual Studio Dev Essentials program](https://visualstudio.microsoft.com/dev-essentials/).
-        * This version features full-text search, which Archvial is capable of leveraging for faster search on very large databases.
+        * This version features full-text search, which Archivial is capable of leveraging for faster search on very large databases.
 * Run the installer with the default options.

 ### Step 2: Install ArchivialPowerShell Module (Management Tools)